arturmamedov/w-pricelist/README.md

  `data-main` is the location of main.js script that init the modules

+`!important` AT THE END, AFTER AL OTHER JAVASCRIPT's cause require.js duplicate some js

 ### Usage
 Before you start you need to create a pricelist and generate an access token on http://pricelist.buonsito.net/